AI-SysBio/Ab-binding/README.md

 	- conda install -c bioconda anarci

- THen, any structure based metrics, such as TM-score, RMSE or Ab-ligity, requires the pdb structure of all sequences you whish to compare.
+Then, any structure based metrics, such as TM-score, RMSE or Ab-ligity, requires the pdb structure of all sequences you whish to compare.
 You can obtain these structures from your sequences with a homology modeling algorithm such as [Repertoire Builder](https://sysimm.org/rep_builder/) or recent with deep learning frameworks such as [IgFold](https://www.nature.com/articles/s41467-023-38063-x).

 ## Launch the analysis